mohanprasath/mohanprasath/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a data scientist.
-- 🌱 I’m currently learning tensorflow, ML, and MongoDB
+- 🌱 I’m currently learning tensorflow, ML, MongoDB, PHP, React, Azure and AWS
 - 📫 How to reach me: mohanprasath

 📊 **This week I spent my time on**